apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 from a local S3A Filesystem connector instance and pass them on to applications to grant them equivalent or restricted access.

-These S3A Delegation Tokens are special in that they do not contain password-protected data opaque to clients; they contain the secrets needed to access the relevant S3 buckets and associated services.
+These S3A Delegation Tokens are special in a way that they do not contain password-protected data opaque to clients; they contain the secrets needed to access the relevant S3 buckets and associated services.